TMCheah/JsonDecoder/README.md

    - Enter a value in the "Search Value" text box and click "Search Value" to find all instances of that value.
    - Use both text boxes and click "Combined Search" to find specific key-value pairs.
    - Search results will be displayed in the right panel, showing the path and value of each match.
+9. To export search results to CSV:
+   - After performing a search, click the "Export to CSV" button.
+   - In the popup, select the keys you want to include in the export.
+   - Choose a filename and location for the CSV file.
+   - The export process will begin, with a progress bar indicating the status.
+   - Once complete, you can open the CSV file in your preferred spreadsheet application.
+   - Note: The CSV export handles special cases as follows:
+      - Null values are represented as "NULL"
+      - Empty objects are represented as "{}"
+      - Empty arrays are represented as "[]"
+      - Nested structures are flattened and separated by pipe (|) characters

 ## Technical Details